fortinsylvain/MyCpu/README.md

 The soldering process went smoothly.
 I used footprints optimized for hand soldering, with larger pads to make it easier to work with.
 Only a couple of 0603 surface-mount resistors are present on the board.

 🔌 First power-on: the board worked on the first try!
-I reused the same EEPROM and GAL contents that were previously tested on the wire-wrap prototype — total success.
+I reused the same microcode and program EEPROM, along with the GAL, that were previously tested on the wire-wrap prototype — total success.

 Since the new board has a solid ground plane, I expect it will run faster than the prototype, with improved signal integrity.
 I plan to validate this with an oscilloscope soon — stay tuned for updates!